el-03/arknights-automation/README.md

 # Arknights Automation
 This is the Arknights UI automation for Android.
-For now, the only available stage is Tactical Drill LS - 5.
+For now, the only available stage is **Tactical Drill LS - 5**.

+The automation is based on cucumber testing framework, The author do aware that it isn't ideal enough to create automation script above the testing framework.

+The author will try to rewrite the code in python and simplifying the code.
 ---
 ### Running the Code
 For running the code, there are some steps that should be checked